 Another thing I love about having made the move to UW is that I LOVE working with students.
 They’re fast and strong and funny, and they’re a total bright spot in my day.
 Some days can be really frustrating and those guys will be goofy as heck and just break it up for me.
 It’s great.
 And I’ve actually learned a ton from them.
 All the digital stuff that I figured out thanks to them, and they just remind me to enjoy life.
 I watch them just take advantage of every moment."

-"We were named the third most sustainable campus in the country.
-Right here in Oshkosh! #1 and #2 are in California.
+Lisa: "We were named the third most sustainable campus in the country.
+Right here in Oshkosh!
+Number one and two are in California.
 We've got solar power on campus, we've got geothermal on campus, we've got several buildings that are platinum LEED buildings.

-As far as the groundskeeping goes we’ve got a lot here too.
+As far as the groundskeeping goes, we’ve got a lot here, too.
 We are a Tree Campus USA through the Arbor Day Foundation, and we’ve even been winning awards through that.
 We are a monarch way station.
 We have tons of prairies and we use a lot of different techniques as far as drought tolerant, native species.
 We do permaculture.
 We have our own composting program here at campus.
 We're going to be doing our first gravel garden.
-My goal is in 3 years to not be using any chemicals on campus, or a very limited amount.
-Unfortunately, you're always going to have the weeds but I don't want any pesticides or fungicides on campus anymore.
+My goal is in three years to not be using any chemicals on campus, or a very limited amount.
+Unfortunately, you're always going to have the weeds, but I don't want any pesticides or fungicides on campus anymore.
 I think that goal is realistic.

 There's a couple of classes I've gone on walks with.
 We’ve got a lot of purposeful edible plants on campus that I like to point out.
 And even weeds!
 A lot of the weeds are edible.
 I'm like, ‘Here's some parsley, put it in your salad!’